fkchang/awesome_print_lite/README.md

 https://github.com/michaeldv/awesome_print (from which large portions of code were taken) type functionality for opalrb.org apps, particularly opal-irb, as such I've named it awesome_print_lite.
-It is not limited to opal apps only
+It need not limited to opal apps only, though I'm not sure why one would use it over awesome_print if not using it in opal.

+As such, this is basically a port of awesome_print to run on oapl

+## Porting Consideratinos
+- Mutable strings not supported in Opal
+- Now Thread in Opal
+- No access to filesystem, and similar

 ## Installation